November 19, 2018

 Most stock video footage around today is available in convenient pre-graded video formats with the color palette baked into the file.
 Pre-graded footage is awesome if you’re looking to quickly finish a project and are happy with the overall look of the clips you chose.
 The challenge can be that pre-graded footage offers limited flexibility to change the overall look during the editing process, which can be tricky for keeping your aesthetic consistent when inserting stock footage into an existing project.

 Ungraded footage allows you to take clips shot with different cameras, at different times of day, in different locations or weather conditions and combine them into one cohesive scene.
 If you’ve ever watched a car chase scene in a Hollywood production — that 3-minute clip was likely shot over the course of days, weeks, or even months and you’d never know — because ungraded.
+Check out this post to learn more about stock.

 Benefits of Ungraded